 Just like Invisalign, there are disadvantages to traditional metal braces as well.
 First, they tend to require more office visits to the dentist so the wire can be readjusted.
 They also tend to have a longer treatment period than Invisalign, so you may have to wear metal braces for many months or even years depending on the severity of your dental problems.

 Additionally, metal braces tend to be a lot more uncomfortable than Invisalign.
 This is because the braces put a lot of pressure on your teeth and gums, causing soreness and pain.
 The wires for the braces can also stick out, potentially cutting or scraping against the inside of your mouth.

 Choosing Between Invisalign and Traditional Braces

-The type of braces you need can depend on the severity of your misalignment, which is why it’s best to consult with your dentist.
+The type of braces you need can depend on the severity of your misalignment, which is why it’s best to consult with your cosmetic dentistry specialist that does Invisalign in Bay Village, OH.
 Minor issues can typically be addressed with Invisalign clear aligners, while severe cases may require traditional metal braces.
 Fortunately, the cost of Invisalign versus metal braces is relatively comparable.
 Both options tend to be expensive, but their price point will vary depending on what dental issues need to be corrected.